Reolink - Be Prepared, Be Ahead

 While casting VLC to Chromecast is generally a straightforward process, you may encounter a few issues along the way.
 Here are some common problems and potential solutions:

-- Audio/Video sync issues: If the audio and video are out of sync, you can try adjusting the audio delay in VLC's preferences or switching to a different audio or video codec.
+• Audio/video sync issues: If audio and video fall out of sync, adjust the audio delay in VLC’s preferences or switch to a different audio/video codec.

 FAQs